Sixth medical marijuana dispensary approved to open

 MOUNTAIN VIEW, Ark.
-(KFTA) — A sixth marijuana dispensary gets the green light in the Natural State.
+(KNWA) — A sixth marijuana dispensary gets the green light in the Natural State.

 According to Scott Hardin with the Department of Finance and Administration announced that Fiddler’s Green in Mountain View passed inspection by the Arkansas Alcoholic Beverage Control yesterday.